 Hi!
 I am Jessie, a 30-something stay-at-home mom and writer, editor, and blogger.
 My husband and I relocated to Chattanooga from Nashville in 2009 for him to teach at Baylor School.
 I’ve lived in Ohio, Indiana, and Virginia, but Tennessee is home sweet home now.
 We live on campus at Baylor, where my husband is a dorm parent and we enjoy the dining hall meals, pool, and gorgeous view of the Tennessee River!

 After working for a few years in editing for LifeWay Christian Resources in Nashville, I “retired” to stay home with my daughter, but I continue to work for them and others on a freelance basis.
-I write for HomeLife and ParentLife magazines, work on the ParentLife blog, and have edited Bible studies and ebooks.
-I share about parenting, recipes, faith, and being an abysmal housekeeper at JessieWeaver.net and published an e-devotional titled Parenting Parables in 2014.
-You can find me on Facebook, Twitter, Instagram, and Pinterest, too.
+I write for HomeLife and ParentLife magazines and have edited Bible studies and books.
+I share about parenting, recipes, faith, and being an abysmal housekeeper at JessieWeaver.net and published an e-devotional called

 Hello!
 I’m Stefanie, and I am incredibly excited to be here at CMB!
 I have a B.A. in English and I am a LMSW (Licensed Master Social Worker) on work hiatus, but that’s only because I get to be at home right now working the best job ever: mama to 10-month old spunky and adorable Leon.
 My husband, Bobby, is my sun and stars, and our son is the air that I breathe.